Romans Chapter Fourteen

 Romans 14:16-18

 Paul recognized the Spirit when he was spoken to and did not let anyone try to tell him something else.
 Everywhere he went, people were attempting to mix legalism with Christ and he did not tolerate it.
-He goes on to describe the kingdom of God and it is simply God's children listening to Him through the Spirit and standing firm on what he tells them.
+He goes on to describe the kingdom of God and it is simply God's children listening to him through the Spirit and standing firm on what he tells them.
 This is faith and the basis for our righteousness and not any religious tradition or law.
-The peace that he speaks of is our peace with God in that there is no longer any condemnation towards us as we are His children.
+The peace that he speaks of is our peace with God in that there is no longer any condemnation towards us as we are his children.
 This freedom from worry (blessing) brings with it joy and others can see it in us as we walk with Christ.

 Romans 14:19-21